-Year Joined MKLM: 2000
+Year Joined MKLM: 2000, 2015

-Comedor Infantil.
-A program that serves lunch to 180 students aged 6-13 years who are poor, have only one parent or are orphans who live with relatives in the neighborhood of Cochabamba, Bolivia.
+Tawny feels that each poor child deserves a good education and a decent meal daily, so she works at Comedor Infantil.
+It provides lunch to 180 disadvantaged students aged 6-13 years who have only one parent or are orphans who live with their relatives.

 Tawny is considering serving at a daycare center in which children learn critical thinking skills and develop self-esteem and self-respect.
 Using actual case scenarios, they are taught practical ways to navigate domestic problems within their own families.

 Tawny is originally from Saigon, Vietnam, and recently lived in Midway, CA. She a BS in Education from Southwest Missouri State University in Springfield, MO.
 Tawny is certified in teaching English as a Second Language.
 She worked as an accounting bookkeeper, electronic technician, independent insurance agent, and owned and managed a furniture store and clothing manufacturing company.
 She helped support homeless and single parent children attend school in Vietnam and was a member of the Maryknoll Affiliate Los Angeles Chapter.
 Tawny belonged to Our Lady of Peace Parish in North Hills, CA, and served on the parish council, in the choir and was involved in retreats.
 She was a Eucharistic Youth (EY) leader in the Los Angeles Archdiocese.
 The EY program is for Catholic children aged 6 to 18.
 It is similar to Boy and Girl Scouts but includes catechetical teaching.